 We really felt for Lily, who worked twelve hours a day to make a quarter of what I brought in for twenty hours a week.
 It was also a shame for S, who was losing a good assistant and a friend.
-“Yes, is a pity!” said Tracy somewhat absently.
+“Yes, is a pity!” said Trudy somewhat absently.
 “But don’t worry… I already have some interviews this week for Lily’s replacement.
 There are some excellent candidates”.

 Lily’s excellent replacement turned out to be a nineteen-year old girl who called herself Water.
-Shifting Nini over to S and her classes, Tracy told me that Water would be my assistant.
+Shifting Nini over to S and her classes, Trudy told me that Water would be my assistant.
 I remember feeling quite hopeful, a sentiment that was soon to be dampened.
 “Hello Water, how are you?”
 I said on her first day.
 “I nineteen” she replied with a wide smile.

 “This is Water!”
 I told my students.
-“Naaaaah!” giggled Krista dismissively, while Max also shot me a disbelieving look that pretty much said, come on what’s her real name?
+“Naaaaah!” giggled Krista dismissively, while Max also shot me a disbelieving look that pretty much said: Come on, what’s her real name?
 By the third class even I was starting to wonder what her deal was.
 “So why are you called Water?”
 I enquired.
 “You want a water?” she responded with furrowed eyebrows.
 “No… your name is Water.
 Why?”
 “Oh… I like drink water… and easy for kids remember!”

 The classes did not go well.
 As awkward as my working relationship with Nini had been, she at least stayed in the background, only swooping in to translate something or when the kids were getting rowdy.
 But from the very first second Water was right in my face echoing every single thing I uttered back to the kids.
 Not only was this annoying and unnecessary, but her pronunciation was so appalling it only served to confuse.
 “Ok guys turn to page twenty!”
 “Oooh-key geese turn-a to paysh twain-tee”.
 She then began turning the pages for them, one by one.
 “Err Water don’t do that please, they can do it themselves”.